 A tenancy agreement is a contract between you and your tenant.
 It covers things like safety, payment of rent and house rules.

-As a landlord, you must give your tenant all the terms of their tenancy in writing.
+As a landlord, you must give your tenant all the terms of their private residential tenancy in writing.
 If you don't you'll be breaking the law.

-You can use this form to create a Scottish Government Model Tenancy Agreement (MTA).
+You can use this form to create a Scottish Government Model Tenancy Agreement (MTA) for a private residential tenancy.
 The MTA includes:

 - a tenancy agreement